aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 ## 3.2: Field types

-There are eight different field types: enum, string, int, decimal, date, time, boolean, and score.
+There are nine different field types: enum, string, int, decimal, date, time, datetime, boolean, and score.
 Each type of `fields` object has specific `options` defined.